DiscoveryAnalyticsCenter/EneRex/feature12/README.md

 2. The path to the first two sentence classifiers are in `modelLocation.json` file that the sentence classifier algo will use.
 It also needs a temporary data directory that will be used to save temporary data. **Please make directory `tempData` in this directory(`feature12/`)**.
 If you change the first two model's path, please update the `modelLocation.json` file.
 Otherwise, proceed with the default path values.

 3. For the NER, the script will call `NERmodel/predict_NERScript.sh`.
 You can check that script to tweak options for the NER model.
-Again, you will need to update the NER model's path here if you change anything.
+Again, you will need to update the NER model's path here after train the model.

 4. Run the `transformerExtraction.sh`. **The `CUDA_VISIBLE_DEVICES` in the scripts  is defaulted to `0` but change as necessary**. `transformerExtraction.sh` calls `NERmodel/predict_NERScript.sh` to take care of NER task. **You will need to update `CUDA_VISIBLE_DEVICES` there too if you would like to change it from default `0`**